memgraph/genai-stack/README.md

 ## Start the app

-To chat with Memgraph via OpenAI, create the `.env` file in the root directory and set your OpenAI API key:
+To utilize `GPT-4` model, create the `.env` file in the root directory and set your OpenAI API key:
 ```
 OPENAI_API_KEY=<YOUR_OPENAI_API_KEY>
 ```